Vantiq/vantiq-extension-sources/jmsSource/README.md

 `ConnectionFactory` in the JNDI.

 ### Options Available for sender
-**NOTE**: sender section is REQUIRED, but the following values are optional.
+**NOTE**: `sender` section is REQUIRED, but the following values are optional.
+If the `sender` section is empty, the VANTIQ Source will not be able to send messages.

 *   **queues**: Optional.
 A list of queues for which the connector will be configured to send messages.
 *   **topics**: Optional.
 A list of topics for which the connector will be configured to send messages.
 *   **messageHandler**: Optional.
 See [Adding Message Handlers](#msgHandlers).
 A section containing two sub-sections: *queues* and *topics*.
 These sub-sections should contain the name of a given queue or topic as a field, and the fully qualified class name of a custom Message Handler as the value.
-Creating a custom Message Handler is explained later in this document.
-This is completely optional, and if no custom message handlers are specified, a message handler that can handle the generic JMS messages will be used.
+Creating a custom Message Handler is explained [later in this document](#msgHandlers).
+This is optional, and if no custom message handlers are specified, a message handler that can handle the generic JMS messages will be used.

 ### Options Available for receiver
-**NOTE**: receiver section is REQUIRED, but the following values are optional.
+**NOTE**: `receiver` section is REQUIRED, but the following values are optional.
+If the `receiver` section is empty, the VANTIQ Source will not be able to receive messages.

 *   **queues**: Optional.
 A list of the queues that will be configured to receive messages.
 Messages from this list of queues will only be read by querying the source using a SELECT statement, which is explained [later in this document](#select).